collaborativebioinformatics/FedGX/README.md

 # Summary

-At the Nordic Biobank x NVIDIA Hackathon, we aim to develop software for federated GWAS across three sites.
+### At the Nordic Biobank x NVIDIA Hackathon, we aimed to develop software for federated GWAS across three sites.
-For development, we test this approach in the HUNT Cloud and across two BREV sites.
+For development, we tested this approach in the HUNT Cloud and across two BREV sites.

-We will extend currently available code from the FedGen repository. https://github.com/collaborativebioinformatics/FedGen
+We extended the currently available code from the FedGen repository. https://github.com/collaborativebioinformatics/FedGen

 ____________________________